 “The Change Leader program taught me incredible skills that i could use to impact my community in so many ways.”

-Change Leader Random Acts of Art encourage creative engagement in communities, spearheaded by Change Leaders.
+Change Leader Random Acts of Art Scholarships encourage creative engagement in communities, spearheaded by Change Leaders.
 RAAs can range from art projects to targeted community-based activities.
-This program provides funding for the following purposes:
+This program provides scholarships for the following purposes:

 - Support local civic engagement using arts as a medium and/or artists as active participants.

-- Illustrate the impact of arts and artists in meeting social or community needs/opportunities through small projects that are not part of regular programming.
+- Illustrate the impact of the cultural community in meeting social or community needs/opportunities through small projects that are not part of regular programming.

 - Assist Change Leaders in building value and increasing connections within their respective communities.

-- Strengthen and raise awareness of the arts and the Change Leader network through media and public relations.
+- Strengthen and raise awareness of the cultural community and the Change Leader network through media and public relations.

 Click HERE to view the guidelines.